danielleford04/chrome-extension-boilerplate-webpack/README.md

 # Chrome Extension With Webpack Boilerplate

+This is a basic boilerplate for a Chrome extension using Webpack.
+As is, if the user loads the extension into Chrome and clicks the extension icon, it will open a pop-up that says "Hello World."

 ## Install and run the extension:
 1. Run `npm install` to install dependencies.
 2. Run `npm start` to start the development server.